Wyoming Cavalry (2026-): The New Cavalry, American Indoor Football, then independent (2026)

 The Cavalry would become the fourth franchise to join the existing AIF league with Cedar Rapids, Coralville and the West Michigan Ironmen for 2026.
 (The Pennsylvania Union would join shortly after.)
 On May 1, 2025, in addition to the Cavalry officially being announced as the league's fourth franchise in the league, the team announced that Ken Hessler would be the team's first official head coach.
 As of July 2025, Montero and team president (and then-new sole owner of the Coralville Chaos) Drake Roach are now listed as co-owners of the Cavalry.
 The team colors were changed back to those of the original franchise, navy blue, old gold and white, on September 18, 2025.
+Beginning February 14, 2026, Cavalry home games began being live streamed on Omni-Digital Productions, LLC on Facebook and YouTube.
+Beginning February 19, 2026, all Calvary live streams would re-air on delay regionally on internet television station KSQU-TV Channel 8Y Yreka/Mount Shasta, California online and on Roku as a way to help promote the league and the team and help encourage expansion west.